viam-soleng/viam-grafana-mql/README.md

-# Grafana Viam data source plugin
+# Grafana Viam Data Source Frontend Plugin

-This is a basic example of how to use grafana with the Viam typescript SDK
+This is a first version of an open source Viam - Grafana data source pluging ready for use in self managed environments.
+It connects to your Viam organization on [app.viam.com](https://app.viam.com) and exposes your collected sensor data as source for configuring Grafana dashboards.

-We will continue to make improvements over time
+We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

+## How To Use the Viam - Grafana Plugin

+See here for detailed instructions: [Configure a Dashboard](docs/configure-dashboard.md)

 ## TODO
 1. Testing and improvements
 2. make use of go for backend